blueybloke/quarry/README.rst

 |pypi| |docs| |travis_ci|

+Note: This is a mirror of the project made by *barneygale*, though as far as I know their account seems to have been deleted.
+I don't plan on updating this project though feel free to fork or PR it.

 Quarry is a Python library that implements the `Minecraft protocol`_.
 It allows you to write special purpose clients, servers and proxies.